 Being able to speak to the public is vital, as I need to be able to communicate the importance of insects and the reasons why we have collections across a range of people, from four year-olds up to OAPs.

-How did your career path lead to this role?
+How did your career path lead you to work as a Collections Manager?

 I’ve always been interested in insects, always really loved them.
 My grandad got me into them when I was really small.
 However, my background is actually in veterinary nursing.
 I trained as a veterinary nurse for four years and realised it wasn’t quite for me, and then decided to start volunteering here in the collections about eight years ago.
 I volunteered for around two years, just under a thousand hours in total, until a job opportunity came up.
 I had an interview, didn’t get the job, but continued volunteering to learn and train more, until a year later another job opportunity came up, and I was lucky enough to be successful.
 That was a ten month position, and then from there it was rolling contracts, and then eventually I got made permanent a couple of years ago.
 I’ve been here six years or so now.

-What would you recommend to people who are looking to get into this area of work?
+Do you have any recommendations for people who are looking to get into this area of work?

 Getting into museum work can be quite tricky, but volunteering has obviously worked really well for me, and I would definitely recommend it.
 Volunteers get the opportunity to move round different collections.
 It’s great if you’ve got a science background, or something that will help you, but I think getting your hand in, and making connections, is a good way to do it.
 Veterinary nursing was helpful for me because I knew the basics of taxonomy, but entomology is good because you can train on the job.